 New York State law requires water suppliers to notify their customers about the risks of Cryptosporidiosis and Giardiasis.
 Cryptosporidiosis and Giardiasis are intestinal illnesses caused by microscopic parasites.
-Cryptosporidiosis can be very serious for people with weak immune systems, those on chemotherapy, dialysis or transplant patients, as well as people with Crohn's disease or Human Immune Deficiency (HIV) infection.
+Cryptosporidiosis can be very serious for people with weak immune systems, those on chemotherapy, dialysis or transplant patients, as well as people with Crohn's disease or Human Immune Deficien00cy (HIV) infection.
 People with weakened immune systems should discuss with their health care providers the need to take extra precautions such as boiling water, using certified bottled water or a specially approved home filter.
 Individuals who think they may have Cryptosporidiosis or Giardiasis should contact their health care provider immediately.
 The city began a two year testing program for Giardia and Cryptosporidium in October of 2016.
-Samples of our raw water are collected once a month during this two year period.
-All three samples collected in 2016 were negative for Giardia and Cryptosporidium.
+Samples of our raw water were collected once a month during this two year period.
+Of the 24 samples collected during this period, one sample in April 2018 tested positive for Giardia.
+The rest of the samples collected in 2018 were negative for Giardia and Cryptosporidium.
 For additional information on Cryptosporidiosis or Giardiasis, please contact the Cayuga County Health Department at 315-253-1405.